piresandransyah-commits/DataMining/README.md

 Bivariate Analysis: Generated a Scatter Plot to inspect the linear relationship between rainfall and yield across categories.

-Feature Matrix: Created a Correlation Heatmap (RdYlGn) to visualize multi-variable dependencies.
+Feature Matrix: Created a Correlation Heatmap to visualize multi-variable dependencies.